Bayowar/BlackFemaleBreastCA.md/README.md

 # Executive Summary:

 ### Problem:
-Black women in the United States experience disproportionately high breast cancer mortality, yet the specific drivers of in-hospital death—particularly the role of structural inequities beyond clinical severity—remain underexamined.
+Black women in the United States experience disproportionately high breast cancer mortality, yet the specific drivers of in-hospital death, particularly the role of structural inequities beyond clinical severity, remain underexamined.

 ## Methodology:
 This study analyzes 5,933 hospitalizations from the 2021 National Inpatient Sample using a machine learning framework.
 Data Preparation Extraction of breast cancer hospitalizations using ICD-10 code C50.
 Cleaning and recoding of clinical and structural variables.
 Application of discharge weights to produce nationally representative estimates.
 Handling of categorical variables through encoding and normalization.